d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 While getting to the point
 where you truly understand
-what's going on inside LeNet
+what is going on inside LeNet
 may have taken a bit of work,
 you can see below that implementing it in a modern deep learning library